I build products, systems and experiences at the intersection

 Compose, Coliving Factory

-The ambition was to rethink shared housing by balancing autonomy and social connection.
+The ambition was to rethink shared housing by balancing autonomy and social connection while imagining a new model for urban living.

 Today Compose has grown into a network of 30 residences and around 500 homes, demonstrating the scalability of a housing ecosystem where space, services and brand are designed as one system.